The New Alberta Condo Act

 The Proposed Changes and Amendments

-While the proposed amendment is positioned as simply looking to allow condo corporations to recover damage-related costs without the lengthy and frustrating process of appearing before a court (a sentiment that we here at Catalyst as a condo management company can more than get behind!), it’s worth noting that the legislation currently doesn’t make any stipulation regarding what level of proof a condo board would need to have that the damages were in fact caused by that current unit owner before issuing a chargeback, as pointed out by a recent bit of news reporting on the matter.
+While the proposed amendment is positioned as simply looking to allow condo corporations to recover damage-related costs without the lengthy and frustrating process of appearing before a court (a sentiment that we here at Catalyst as a condo management company can more than get behind!), it’s worth noting that Alberta condo law currently doesn’t make any stipulation regarding what level of proof a condo board would need to have that the damages were in fact caused by that current unit owner before issuing a chargeback, as pointed out by a recent bit of news reporting on the matter.

 This legislation is all far from settled, of course – there’s no telling how it might change between now and when/if it officially comes into force.
-Either way, though, we’ll be keeping an eye on things as they move forward, and you can be sure that we’ll use this space to report on any updates or details regarding this newly-proposed condo legislation as it happens.
+Either way, though, we’ll be keeping an eye on things as they move forward, and you can be sure that we’ll use this space to report on any updates or details regarding this newly proposed condo legislation as it happens.